heatherpiper/color-highlighter/README.md

 ## Usage and configuration

 Once installed and enabled, the plugin will automatically detect and highlight color codes based on your settings.
 To configure the plugin, first go to **Settings → Community plugins**.
-Then find Color Highlighter in the list and select the gear icon to access its settings.
+Find Color Highlighter in the list and select the gear icon to access its settings.

-> [!NOTE]
-> After changing any of these settings, you may need to reload any open notes in order to see the changes take effect.

 ### Highlight locations